10maurycy10/10maurycy10.github.io/content/tutorials/fun_with_fm_transmiters/index.md

 With a second RF stage, runs down to 2 volts without the flashing LED.
 This should make it possible to power it from 2 AA batteries, or a single 3v coin cell, instead of a 9v battery, as long as the LED is omitted, and at the expense of range.

-# Improving frequency stability with a class-c amplifier stage
+# Improving range and frequency stability with a class-c amplifier stage

 Note: use a 5 pF capactor on the base of the new transistor.